johnwck/my_da_ds_work/my_projects_github_pages/latent_semantic_indexing/README.md

 ## <u>**Question**</u>

 On some occasions, you will receive lots of feedback.
 However, you may not have the time to read through all of them.
-In this situation, you may not have an accurate picture on the topics in the feedback.
-What can you do to read through as many of them as possible in the shortest possible time?
+In this situation, you may not have an accurate picture on the topics.
+What can you do to read through as many of the feedback as possible in the shortest possible time?
 <br>
 <br>